PederBG/FRAM20/README.md

 ### Website / GIS application used for the FRAM-2019 expedition, due to start spring 2019.
 #### Visit at: www.fram2019.com (still in dev)

 ####  Using python to download and process up to date satellite imagery, and other sensor data, following specified locations in the Artic Ocean.
 Presenting this in a full-stack Django application with GeoServer and OpenLayers.
+Application deployed using NGINX and Gunicorn.
 All configurations and dependencies are handled by Docker.

 ###### Developed as an internship assignment for Lundin Norway.
-Published with their consent.
+Source code published with their consent.
 ![Github](https://preview.ibb.co/jC8s8A/fram.png "Preview")

 ### Development